mxinden/homepage/content/misc/index.md

 ### Lock-free data structures

+- Hendler, Danny, Nir Shavit, and Lena Yerushalmi. **"A scalable lock-free stack algorithm."** Proceedings of the sixteenth annual ACM symposium on Parallelism in algorithms and architectures.
+2004.

 - Hart, Thomas Edward. **Comparative performance of memory reclamation strategies for lock-free and concurrently-readable data structures**.
 University of Toronto, 2005.